TritonDataCenter/sdc-napi/docs/index.md

 ## 2012-07-04

-  * Can now pass reserved to POST /nics and POST /networks/:network_uuid/nics
+- Can now pass `reserved` to POST /nics and POST /networks/:network_uuid/nics
-  * Can now do a PUT /networks/:network_uuid/ips/:ip_addr to change the IP's reserved property
+- Can now do a PUT /networks/:network_uuid/ips/:ip_addr to change the IP's `reserved` property

 ## 2012-08-20

-  * gateway and netmask no longer required when POSTING to /nics with an IP address
+- `gateway` and `netmask` properties no longer required when POSTING to /nics with an IP address
-  * Adding and updating nics now takes an optional nic_tags_provided parameter
+- Adding and updating nics now takes an optional `nic_tags_provided` parameter

 ## 2012-09-12

-  * GET /networks: added vlan_id and nic_tag filters
+- GET /networks: added `vlan_id` and `nic_tag` filters

 ## 2013-02-07

-  * Added network pool endpoints
+- Added network pool endpoints

 ## 2013-04-17

-  * Added network owner_uuid parameter
+- Added network `owner_uuid` parameter
-  * Added provisionable_by parameter to NetworkList endpoint
+- Added `provisionable_by` parameter to NetworkList endpoint

 ## 2013-05-01

-  * Changed network and network owner_uuid parameter to owner_uuids
+- Changed network and network pool `owner_uuid` parameter to `owner_uuids`

 ## 2013-05-14

-  * Added SearchIPs endpoint
+- Added SearchIPs endpoint
-  * Added UpdateNetwork endpoint
+- Added UpdateNetwork endpoint

 ## 2014-02-18

-  * Added aggregations endpoints
+- Added aggregations endpoints

+## 2015-03-17

+- Nic tag endpoints now support the `mtu` property